dashpay/docs/introduction/information.rst

   :ref:`Dash Electrum Wallet <dash-electrum-wallet>` is a lightweight wallet that does not require you to download or sync the entire blockchain, making the wallet lighter and faster.
-However, it is missing certain features such as PrivateSend and InstantSend.
+However, it is missing certain features such as InstantSend and CoinJoin.

 Encryption
   In cryptography, `encryption